 It takes something special to pull off being called Super Paradise.
-Just around the bay from Paradise, the party mood continues at the beach bars here, but Super Paradise takes the swimming experience a notch higher.
+Just around the bay from Paradise, the party mood continues at the beach club here, but Super Paradise takes the swimming experience a notch higher.
 The water is especially clear and the sand is fine and golden, attracting a more chic ambience.
 There are exquisite dining options to cap the experience.

 There’s another cluster of beaches on the south coast, this time further east, starting with Kalo Livadi.
 One of Mykonos’ biggest beaches, it caters to every taste.
-Again there are trendy beach bars and restaurants that turn heads.
+Again there are trendy bars and restaurants that turn heads.
 But there’s also a long stretch with nothing on it and a water sports centre.
 It’s shallow, making it a big favourite with families and there’s a handrail that’s helpful for anyone needing a little support getting into and out of the sea.

 Agia Anna (Kalafatis)

 Love it for its unpretentious vibe

 Not to be confused with the Agia Anna beach near Paraga, this small, sandy cove, near Kalafatis is one of the more exotic settings on Mykonos’ southeastern coast, next door to picturesque Divounia Bay.

 The settlement of Ornos has grown ever more popular over the years and its sandy beach has a cosmopolitan atmosphere to match.
 You’ll find all the facilities to let you spend a full day here, with a choice of restaurants serving everything from Mediterranean dishes to sushi and beach clubs with refreshing cocktails and other drinks.
 There are water sports and diving centres, but it’s the fine sand and calm blue water that you’ll remember most.

 Love it for its dramatic scenery